30.0 kWhUseable Battery

 Charging is done using a Type 1 connector and the on-board charger has a maximum power of 6.6 kW.
 This charges a fully depleted battery back to full in around 5 hours 30 minutes.
 Charging the car using a regular wall plug will take around 15 hours 30 minutes.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 100 kW, which charges the battery from 10% to 80% in around 15 minutes.
+The maximum rapid charge power is 100 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 80 kW.
+This charges the battery from 10% to 80% in around 20 minutes.
 A rapid charge like this will add about 75 miles of range.

 The combined (motorway and city) energy consumption of the Kia Soul EV is about 270 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 148 mpg in a traditional petrol car.